-After earning a degree in biology, (黃綺琳) made the decision to study filmmaking at Hong Kong Baptist University.
-Following graduation, she started working on short films and received a best screenplay award for her work on ‘Fall’ (2013) at the Hong Kong FreshWave International Short Film Festival.
-This paved the way, both in terms of subject matter and opportunity, for her to write and direct her first feature film, ‘My Prince Edward’ (2019).
+After earning a degree in biology, Norris Wong (黃綺琳) decided to pursue filmmaking at Hong Kong Baptist University.
+After graduating, she began working on short films and won a Best Screenplay award for ‘Fall’ (2013) at the Hong Kong FreshWave International Short Film Festival.
+This recognition paved the way—both in terms of subject matter and opportunity—for her to write and direct her first feature, ‘My Prince Edward’ (2019).

-Releasing across North America in September, the film tells the story of a Hong Kong woman () who, after agreeing to marry her boyfriend (Tommy Chu), finds herself pushed beyond limits by unaffordable housing, archaic customs, and intrusive in-laws.
-The situation is further complicated by the reappearance of a mainlander () who she supposedly divorced years earlier following a sham marriage that solved her coming-of-age hardship.
+Released across North America in September, the film follows a Hong Kong woman (Stephy Tang) who, after agreeing to marry her boyfriend (Tommy Chu), finds herself pushed to her limits by unaffordable housing, archaic customs, and intrusive in-laws.
+Matters grow even more complicated when a mainlander (Jin Kaijie), whom she had supposedly divorced years earlier after a sham marriage that helped her through a difficult period in her youth, reappears.

-Thanks to Cheng Cheng Films, we were lucky enough to speak with Norris about her career thus far and, more specifically, experiences working on ‘My Prince Edward’.
+Thanks to Cheng Cheng Films, we had the opportunity to speak with Norris about her career to date and, in particular, her experiences working on ‘My Prince Edward’.

 Far East Films: How did you get into the industry and who would you cite as your main influences?